 Article III: Procedures.
 1. Duty to Disclose.
 In connection with any actual or possible conflict of interest, a Delegate who is an interested person must disclose the existence of any financial interest to, and be given the opportunity to discuss all material facts with, the Delegates' Conflict of Interest Committee.
 2. Determining Whether a Conflict of Interest Exists.
 At each Annual Delegates Meeting, the Delegates shall elect a Conflict of Interest Committee immediately following the selection of the Parliamentarian.
 The Committee shall consist of three Delegates present at the Annual Meeting.
 After disclosure of any financial interest and material facts (Art.
-III, 1.), and after any discussion with the interested person, the COI Committee will expeditiously determine by a majority vote whether a conflict is found.
+III, 1.), and after any discussion with the interested person, the COI Committee will expeditiously determine by a majority vote whether a conflict exists and prepare a recommendation for action to be made to the Delegates if a conflict is found.
 A Delegate may disclose a potential conflict of interest to the US Chess President prior to the commencement of the Annual Delegates Meeting.
 The President will notify the COI Committee Chair of the disclosure at the earliest possible time.
 The COI Committee will remain seated until the next Annual Delegates Meeting.